What are Keywords?

 By adding these contextual phrases to your content, you’ll amplify the use of “Houston architect.”
 That’s because you’ve given Google enough clues to make sense of your content.
 If two “Houston architect” pages are trying to rank, and one is packed with contextually-relevant information while the other is not, the one with great context is likely to win.

-Where to Put Your Keywords
+Where to Put Your Keywords for local SEO

 - Once in your title tag